 Mesopelagic fish play two vital roles in the NACES MPA: as prey for shallower predators (seabirds, shark, tuna for example), and as key nodes in the carbon cycle (Davison et al. 2013; St John et al. 2016; Roberts et al. 2017), respiring at least 10% of primary production in deep water layers (Irigoien et al. 2014).
-These fish are one of the principal pathways through which energy from primary producers is transferred to higher order predators (McMahon et al. 2019) such as seabirds (Neves et al. 2012), with some species specialising on mesopelagic fish as a key prey source (Waap et al. 2017; Raine et al. 2021).
-Removal of mesopelagic biomass through fisheries exploitation is therefore highly likely to have knock-on effects on seabirds, stocks of tuna, swordfish, and pelagic sharks, and in turn food webs, as well as biogeochemical cycles and the global climate
+Removal of mesopelagic biomass through fisheries exploitation is therefore highly likely to have knock-on effects on stocks of tuna, swordfish, and pelagic sharks, but also biomass removal will impact on biogeochemical cycles.

-(Sutherland et al. 2019).
 Such impacts need to be carefully built into any fisheries management plans should plans to exploit mesopelagic stocks emerge in the future by adopting a rigorous ecosystem-based management approach to fisheries.
 Mesopelagic fish and other mid-water species will also be highly sensitive to deep seabed mining: sensitivities are likely to be high because most deep midwaters have very low concentrations of naturally suspended sediment; sediment plumes from collectors on the seafloor and from midwater discharge could cause significant adverse harm to mesopelagic fish (Drazen et al. 2020).
 Furthermore, the mesopelagic zone below the surface mixed layer is a key entry point for mercury into open ocean food webs (Blum et al. 2013); thus, discharge of metals and toxins into the mesopelagic zone from deep seabed mining could cause harm to mesopelagic fish and contaminate seafood (Drazen et al. 2020), should mesopelagic stocks be exploited in the NACES MPA.
 Such potential impacts from deep-sea mining should be incorporated into and addressed through existing and future environmental management regimes of deep-sea mineral resources.
 Wieczorek et al. (2018) found 73% of mesopelagic fish sampled within or near the NACES Site contained plastics, with G. denudatym, S. beanie and L. macdonaldi having the highest frequency of occurrence.
 The forensic techniques in this study showed that the microplastic fibres are a real concern and not an artefact, for example of airborne contamination.
 It is important to note that mesopelagic fish with microplastics in their guts may not experience negative impacts but the transfer of these materials into deeper waters could impact other fish species and benthic organisms, not previously exposed (Lusher et al. 2016).

 Table 6.
 Summary of key threats to non-seabird species and biogenic habitats identified as present in the MPA.
-Table is ordered alphabetically by ecological group name with species names or a signpost to where lists of species within the ecological group can be found in the proforma.
-Species listed by OSPAR as threatened and/or declining in Region V are marked with asterisk ().
-The impact of climatic-change and human induced changes to ecosystem functioning (over-exploitation of prey species) is a threat to all listed species.
+Table isordered alphabetically by ecological group name within examples of species from the group that occur in theMPA.
+Species listed by OSPAR as threatened and/or declining are marked with asterisk ().
+The impact ofclimatic-change and human induced changes to ecosystem functioning (over-exploitation of prey species) is athreat to all listed species.